How to Get an FHA Construction Loan in 2024

 Check your construction loan eligibility.
 Start here

-“Finding a lender that will process these loans quickly, efficiently, and is staffed with a full team is even rarer,” says Mushlin.
+“Finding a lender that will process FHA land loans quickly, efficiently, and is staffed with a full team is even rarer.”

-Fortunately, you can visit the US Department of Housing and Urban Development’s (HUD) website to search for FHA lenders, although not all FHA lenders offer FHA construction loans.
+To streamline your search, visit the US Department of Housing and Urban Development’s (HUD) website to search for FHA lenders.
+Although, keep in mind that not all FHA-approved lenders offer FHA construction loans.

 FHA construction loan interest rates

-Expect the interest rate you’ll pay for an FHA construction-to-permanent loan to be higher than for other types of loans.
+Interest rates for FHA construction-to-permanent loans are generally higher than rates for other loan types.
 “Typically, borrowers often see rates around 2% to 4% higher [than current mortgage rates],” says Duncan.
+In comparison, the rate on a conventional construction loan might be approximately 1% higher than market rates.

 Check your construction loan eligibility.
 Start here

-Julie Aragon, CEO and founder of the Julie Aragon Lending Team, says lenders generally view these loans as a greater risk because the home, which ordinarily serves as collateral, does not yet exist.
+Julie Aragon, Julie Aragon, CEO and founder of the Julie Aragon Lending Team, explains that mortgage lenders view FHA land loans as a greater risk because the home, which normally serves as collateral, does not yet exist.
+“Interest rates for FHA construction loans can also fluctuate based on the creditworthiness of the borrower and other factors,” she adds.

 Pros and cons of FHA construction loans

 Before deciding on an FHA construction loan, it’s important to weigh the pros and cons.
-From advantages like lenient credit score requirements and the streamlined process of a one-time close, to drawbacks like compulsory mortgage insurance and restrictions on contractor choice, here’s what you should know about the pros and cons of FHA construction loans.
+Here’s what you should know about the benefits and limitations of FHA construction loans.

 • Lenient credit score requirements: The FHA construction loan is accommodating for borrowers with lower credit scores, accepting a minimum credit score of 500 with a 10% down payment.
-For scores of 580 or higher, the down payment requirement drops to 3.5%.
+For scores of 580 or higher, which is the minimum FICO score for most FHA construction loans, the down payment requirement drops to 3.5%.

 • Simplified one-time close construction loan: FHA offers a one-time close construction loan, reducing the complexity and costs associated with multiple closings typical in traditional mortgage loan processes.

-“This loan is designed to combat the more costly and cumbersome traditional construction loan program,” says Brandon Mushlin with BuildBuyRefi.com.
+“The FHA construction loan is designed to combat the more costly and cumbersome traditional construction loan program,” says Mushlin

 Check your construction loan options.
 Start here

-• Mandatory mortgage insurance: All FHA mortgages, including the FHA one-time close construction loan, require both upfront and annual mortgage insurance premiums until the loan is paid in full or refinanced into another loan type.
+• Mandatory mortgage insurance: All FHA mortgages, including the FHA one-time close construction loan, require both upfront and annual mortgage insurance premiums for the life of the loan, until the loan is paid in full, or refinanced into another loan type.

-• Borrowing limits: The FHA sets annual loan limits, which in 2023 cap at $472,030 for most areas, with higher limits in certain high-cost regions.
+• Borrowing limits: The FHA sets annual loan limits, which in 2024 cap at $ for most areas, with higher limits in certain high-cost regions.
+These FHA loan limits apply to all FHA loans, including FHA construction loans.

 • Stricter requirements: Compared to other types of loans, FHA construction loans often have more stringent requirements, like specific health and safety conditions in FHA appraisals, which are not typically a concern with conventional loans.